The non-backtracking random walk and its usage for vertex clustering

 Substituting into~\eqref{Teigen}, since $\lambda \ne 1$, this can hold only if $\sum_{e:\, out(e) =j} z_e =0$.
 This holds true for any $j=1,\dots ,n$. \end{proof}

-Similar result may also hold for the real eigenvectors of $\B$, unless the corresponding eigenvalue is not $d_j -1$ for each $j$, which excludes the regular graphs.
+Similar result may also hold for the real eigenvectors of $\B$, unless the corresponding eigenvalue is $d_j -1$ for each $j$, which excludes the regular graphs.
 Consequently, the number of the real eigenvalues of $\cal T$ is maximum $2m-n$ and the number of the real eigenvalues of $\B$ is maximum $2m-n$ too, but we know (see the relation to the eigenvalues of the $2n\times 2n$ matrix $\K$ in~\cite{Bolla25}) that it is minimum $2m-2n$.
 In Section~\ref{rel}, we will show that in the special sparse multicluster model, the real eigenvalues of $\cal T$ are close to the (same) scalar multiples of those of $\B$.

-Proposition~\ref{apropos} also implies that $\B^T$ and $\B^{-1}$ have the same effect on the vectors on the above subspaces~\eqref{subspace} and~\eqref{subspace1}, as it is illustrated now via their SVD's.
+Proposition~\ref{apropos} also implies that $\B^T$ and $\B^{-1}$ have the same effect on the vectors of the above subspaces~\eqref{subspace} and~\eqref{subspace1}, as it is illustrated now via their SVD's.
 By~\cite{Bordenave,Jost}, the spectral decomposition of the symmetric matrix $\B^T \V$ is $\sum_{j=1}^{2m} \sigma_j \x_j \x_j^T$, where the eigenvectors $\x_j$'s form an orthonormal basis (and they have real coordinates, as the matrix is real symmetric, and the eigenvalues $\sigma_j$'s are all real).
-It was shown, see~Proposition~\ref{apropos}, that the eigenvalues are the numbers $d_j -1$ (with multiplicity $d_j$), for $j=1,\dots ,n$, and -1 (with multiplicity $2m -n$), i.e., the spectral decomposition of $\B^T \V$ is
+It was shown (see~Proposition~\ref{apropos}) that the eigenvalues are the numbers $d_j -1$ (with multiplicity $d_j$), for $j=1,\dots ,n$, with eigenvectors $\x_{2m-n+1}, \dots ,\x_{2m}$; further, -1 (with multiplicity $2m -n$), i.e., the spectral decomposition of $\B^T \V$ is